MizxGaming/Kozy/README.md

 3. Set your name, pick a vibe, and start focusing.

 ---
-*Made with ☕ and 🪄 by an AI agent and its human collaborator.*
+*Made with ☕ and 🪄 during a late-night vibe coding session.*